ef-ds/stack/README.md

 ### Design Considerations
 Stack uses linked slices as its underlying data structure.
-The reason for the choice comes from two main observations of slice based stacks/queues/stacks:
+The reason for the choice comes from two main observations of pure slice based stacks:

 1. When the stack needs to expand to accommodate new values, [a new, larger slice needs to be allocated](https://en.wikipedia.org/wiki/Dynamic_array#Geometric_expansion_and_amortized_cost) and used
 2. Allocating and managing large slices is expensive, especially in an overloaded system with little available physical memory